 By Matt Wilson

 People are always asking me where my business comes from.
 I always answer that we have a very diverse stream of business; I have never been one to put all my eggs in one basket.
-However, my place that my business comes from is my networking group.
+However, one place that my business comes from is my networking group.
 I really should refer to them as my “networking family”.
 These are the business owners and salespeople who I entrust to know all about my business and vice versa.
-Having a great networking group can not only increase your sales (I typically generate about $3-3.5 million in sales from my networking group each year) but also save you money and time.
+Having a great networking group can not only increase your sales but also save you money and time.
 I’ve also found that a networking group can enrich your life through friendships, helping others, and teaching leadership.
 Here’s what I have found that will help you to get the most of out of your networking group.

 1. It doesn’t happen overnight.